Showing posts sorted by relevance for query uninvited. Sort by date Show all posts

 Aesthetics

-The artwork is really good with each room well detailed to represent each scene nicely.
-Okay, it's not exactly The Pawn but I admire what they were trying to do and I thought it worked very well much of the time.
-The horror aspect is feeble, to say the least, but Scarlet is a babe and Romero would love to cast her I'm sure of it.
-The guy with the severed head is brilliantly drawn but what's even better is the glimpse we're given.
-That timing works really well for maximum effect.
+The artwork is good, with each room well-detailed to represent its scene.
+It's not exactly The Pawn, but I admire what they were trying to do, and I thought it worked very well much of the time.
+The horror aspect is feeble, but Scarlet is a babe, and Romero would love to cast her, I'm sure of it.
+The severed head guy is superbly drawn, but what's even better is the glimpse we're given.
+That timing works well for maximum effect.

-As you progress, you'll realise just how many different monsters there are.
+You'll soon realise just how many monsters there are.
 Not to mention the different ways to die!
-Some of these monsters are really cool, I especially liked the zombies in the maze.
+Some of these are really cool.
+I especially liked the zombies in the maze.
 However, some are rather lame - like the one that looks like a giant tomato.
 Yeah, the results are mixed but generally favourable with a comical twist.

 I know some will disagree, but GEM works well for our version of AtariVenture.
 I think it's made great use of the windows, especially with the ease of issuing commands and the use of Exits and Inventory.
-But this also means it's slower than other similar games but a Blitter helps, as did my 16Mhz Mega STe.
+But this means it is slower than other similar games, but a Blitter helps a bunch.

-As for audio, there is no music which is fine as that would have ruined the atmosphere, plus the sound effects are perfectly apt.
-Thankfully, these are made using crunchy samples and include everything from creaking doors to horrific screams.
-Amazing sound effects and, if I was playing this back in 1987, it would have blown my socks off!!
+Thankfully, there is no music, as it would have ruined the atmosphere.
+The sound effects are superb, made with crunchy samples, and include everything from creaking doors to horrific screams.
+Honestly, they are amazing effects and, if I were playing this back in 1987, it would have blown my little socks off!!

 Death comes thick and fast throughout your entire adventure.
 I hate Scarlet so much!

-Stuff that, I'm heading back downstairs! (probably the scariest moment in this 'horror' game)
+I'm heading back downstairs!!! (probably the scariest moment in this 'horror' game)

 The CryptO'pinion?

-However, it's not perfect with certain puzzles not making any sense whatsoever and therefore impossible to figure out without sneaking a glance at a walkthrough.
-Not only that, but I've never known any adventure with so many red herrings - either the many pointless items or dead ends (that often lead to your brutal demise!).
-That might sound fair in some respects but it's not when you're secretly restricted to a finite number of actions within the game at large.
+Sadly, it's not perfect, with certain puzzles not making any sense whatsoever and therefore impossible to figure out without sneaking a glance at a walkthrough.
+Not only that, but I've never known any adventure with so many red herrings - either the pointless items or dead ends (that often lead to your brutal demise!).
+That might sound silly in some respects, but it's not when you're restricted to a finite number of actions.

-Having said that, please believe me that I have thoroughly enjoyed playing Uninvited.
-Whilst certain parts of it made little sense, the Uninvited offers a richly rewarding experience and, if you fancy a different kind of adventure, then this is definitely it.
-Demanding, interesting, infuriating, and blummin' good fun for anyone looking for a challenge.
+However, please believe me when I say that this is an excellent game.
+Whilst certain parts of it made no sense, the Uninvited offers a richly rewarding experience and, if you fancy a different kind of adventure, then this is definitely it.
+Demanding, interesting, infuriating, and blummin' good fun for anyone up for a challenge.

 Sunday, January 29, 2023